Shark Navigator Freestyle Review

-Moving on to our second group of tests, the ability of each product to clean hard surfaces made up 30% of the total score for each stick vacuum.
-We assessed the performance of each vacuum by spreading out oatmeal, flour, rice, pet hair, and Cheerios on a section of hardwood floor, then rating each vacuum on how much residual debris was left over and the number of passes it took to get the floor visually clean.
-The Navigator scored very well, earning a 7 out of 10 and tying for the runner-up position, as shown in the chart below.
+Moving on to our second group of tests, the ability of each product to clean hard surfaces.
+This made up 30% of the total score for each stick vacuum.
+We assessed the performance of each model by spreading out oatmeal, flour, rice, pet hair, and Cheerios on a section of hardwood floor.
+We then rated each vacuum on how much residual debris was leftover and the number of passes it took to get the floor visually clean.
+The Navigator scored very well in this metric.

-This model would also collect a bunch of flour on its roller wheels, which would usually fall off later in an inconvenient location.
-All in all, this model was about average at collecting flour, rivaled by top model, such as the Rocket or V8, as well as lower scoring models, like the Eufy.
-The Navigator improved a bit in our cereal test, doing a slightly above average job at collecting Cheerios — performing roughly the same as the Hoover Linx or the BLACK+DECKER.
-The Navigator's performance continued to improve in our final two tests of this metric: oats and pet hair.
-It took about 1.5 passes to collect the oats, though there were a few straggling oats left behind — in contrast to the Navigator's flawless performance at collecting rice.
+The Navigator improved a bit in our cereal test, doing a slightly above average job at collecting Cheerios.
+Its performance continued to improve in our final two tests of this metric: oats and pet hair.
+It took about 1.5 passes to collect the oats, though there were a few stragglers left behind.
 However, it did collect all of the pet hair we laid out, tying with about half of the group for a perfect score.

 Ease of Use

-The performance of this model did drop when it came to cleaning under furniture, with this model finishing in the lower half of the pack.
-The Shark only reached just shy of 11" under our test sofa, putting it on par with the Eufy.
+Performance dropped when it came to cleaning under furniture, with this model finishing in the lower half of the pack.
+The Navigator only reached just shy of 11" under our test sofa.
+To compare, some models had more than three times the reach.

-This model does have both a high and low power cleaning mode, with a foot switch to swap between hard floor and carpet mode.
-This doesn't totally stop the brush from rotating, just slows it down.
+This model has a high and low power cleaning mode, with a footswitch to swap between hard floor and carpet mode.
+This doesn't totally stop the brush from rotating; it just slows it down.
 The Navigator Freestyle is about average in terms of noise level and has a swivel steering head, but it is somewhat limited — substantially less nimble than others we reviewed.

 For the final metric of our testing process, we evaluated how well each stick vacuum did at cleaning carpeted floors.
-Once again, we broke out the flour, oats, rice, cereal, and donated pet hair, spreading them out on both low-pile, flat carpet, and medium-pile, fluffy carpet and based our scores off how well each type of debris was cleaned and how many cleaning passes it took.
-The Shark Navigator did decently well, earning a 6 out of 10 in this metric, which accounted for the remaining 15% of the total score.
-The chart below shows how this performance stacks up against the rest of the group.
+Once again, we broke out the flour, oats, rice, cereal, and donated pet hair, spreading them out on both low-pile, flat carpet, and medium-pile, fluffy carpet and based our scores on how well each type of debris was cleaned and how many cleaning passes it took.

-Earning our Best Buy award, the Shark Navigator Freestyle gives you the best bang for the buck when it comes to these products, offering a solid performance for a great price.
+The Navigator Freestyle gives you a great value, offering a solid performance for a great price.

 — David Wise and Austin Palmer